-The "statutory severance pay obligation" is specific to Italy and calls for the payment of the entitlement accumulated by employees until the time they leave the company.
-This provision is calculated in accordance with Article 2120 of the Italian Civil Code by dividing the fixed components of an employee's compensation by 13.5.
-Law no. 296 of 27 December 2006 and subsequent Decrees and Regulations issued in early 2007, as part of the complementary social security reform, significantly altered the functioning of the social security system: the severance pay accrued after the date of the reform can be transferred to complementary funds or in a treasury fund managed by INPS (the Italian Social Security Institution).
-The impact of these changes is described below.
+The statutory severance pay obligation is specific to Italy and calls for the payment of the entitlement accumulated by employees until the time they leave the company.
+This provision is calculated in accordance with Art.
+2120 of the Italian Civil Code by dividing the fixed components of an employee's compensation by 13.5.
+Law 296 of 27 December 2006 and subsequent Decrees and Regulations issued in early 2007, as part of the complementary social security reform, significantly altered the functioning of the social security system: the severance pay accrued after the date of the reform can be transferred to complementary funds or in a treasury fund managed by INPS (the Italian Social Security Institution).
+With the defined-benefit plans, the Group assumes the obligation to ensure a specific retirement benefit level for employees participating in the plan, guaranteeing to make good any negative difference between value of plan assets and the agreed-upon benefit level.
+Liabilities relating to defined-benefit retirement plans include the share of the total defined-benefit retirement plans managed by BAE Systems PIc allocable to the MBDA joint venture.
+The valuation of these liabilities entailed the recognition of actuarial losses in equity of €mil.
+29 and a cost of €mil.
+3 in the income statement (Note 34).